Here are 7 ideas for how employers can ease employees’ anxieties before reentering the office:

 - Company-Wide Communication: Create an open and honest dialogue addressing the discomfort and anxiety employees may be feeling about coming back into the office.
 By surveying employees preemptively before reentering the office, leadership can be aware of the reactions ahead of time and address them appropriately.

 - Assigned Wellness Advisors: Employees will likely have questions as they begin to return to the office.
 Assigning a specific advisor to contact with questions can help employees feel more knowledgeable and at ease.
 This could be an HR representative or a member of the leadership team that has been involved with planning the return to the office.
-These advisors should be prepared to answer questions about the office, as well as support employees struggling with COVID-19-related anxieties.
+These advisors should be prepared to answer questions about the office, as well as support employees struggling with anxieties.
 Consider also creating a specific email address or survey where staff can submit questions anonymously too.
 Ensure any electronic communication is monitored regularly and staff know how quickly questions will be answered.

-- Frequent Check-ins: Encourage managers to check in with direct reports regularly, both before and during reentry, to see how they are adjusting.
+- Frequent Check-ins: Encourage managers to check in with direct reports regularly, both before and during re-entry, to see how they are adjusting.
 By empathizing with employee concerns, they may feel encouraged and less isolated.

 - Social Distanced Events: While working from home, employees likely have been missing socializing with coworkers.
-Consider hosting safe, social distanced team activities such as an outdoor barbeque or happy hour for those comfortable with attending.
+Consider hosting safe, social distanced team activities such as an outdoor barbecue or happy hour for those comfortable with attending.
 Interacting with coworkers in a fun setting may help to off-set some of the anxieties initially presented with returning to the office.

 While planning your return to the office, give employees time to prepare.
 If possible, inform employees of when they will be expected to return to the office even months in advance, even if it is just an estimate and subject to change.
 Having plenty of time to mentally prepare and a specific date in mind can help reduce the uncertainty of the situation.